Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Phakding

-We will wake up in the morning and continue trekking along the northern bank of the Dudh Koshi River.
+We will wake up in the morning and enjoy the beauty of the Khumbu region while enjoying a hearty breakfast.
+After breakfast, we will begin our day’s trek following the northern bank of the Dudh Koshi River.
 On the scenic route from Phakding to Namche Bazaar, we will enjoy majestic views and cross several suspension bridges, including the Hillary Suspension Bridge.
-As we move forward, we will reach the Sagarmatha National Park checkpoint, where our permits will be registered.
+As we move forward, we will reach Jorsalle, the checkpoint for Sagarmatha National Park, where our permits will be registered along with the local permit entry.

 Trek Time: